sascristian/HeyberryAI/README.md

 Morse Code TTS engine joke - https://www.youtube.com/watch?v=ZEhA8VXzLII

 AIML chatbot demo - https://www.youtube.com/watch?v=6gbKz2u-q8k

+# Install

+only debian officially supported, ubuntu complains because firefox package name is different

+- build_host_setup_debian.sh
+- build_dev_setup.sh

+# light install

+if you don't care about pre-packaged skills / using a pi

+- build_host_setup_debian_light.sh
+- build_dev_setup_light.sh

+this won't install most skill requirements, only core and client/server requirements

+in the future will install pymimic instead of mimic

+# Update

+to update packages:
+- git pull -> for merging this fork changes
+- re-run host setup script -> for updating system packages
+- run dev-update.sh or dev-update-light.sh -> update python packages in virtual env

+using full update scripts:

+this means overwrite all changes and revert to current github state, update host packages, and update dev packages

+- full_update_debian.sh or full_update_debian_light.sh

+# Usage

+to start it is the same as mycroft-core, jarbas.sh and mycroft.sh are duplicates

+- TODO - all usage flags -c -v -cl -s -w
+- ./jarbas.sh start

+or with different processes

+- ./start.sh service
+- ./start.sh skills
+- ./start.sh audio
+- ./start.sh display
+- ./start.sh voice
+- ./start.sh cli
+- ./start.sh server
+- ./start.sh client
+- ./start.sh webchat

+# Other scripts

+all others scripts are not meant for use, open them to understand what they do, comments explain most things

+of interest:
+- pymimic install scripts
+- tensorflow model download scripts in jarbas_models/model_folder
+- all mimic voices download script

 ##### EVERYTHING BELLOW IS NOT UPDATED OFTEN , SORRY ########